IndexFziQ/KMRC-Papers/README.md

 Contributed by Luxi Xing and Yuqiang Xie, National Engineering Laboratory for Information Security Technologies, Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China.

 -------
-There have been many works on incorporate knowledge into process natural language.
-Many NLP downstream tasks are designed to test whether integrating external knowledge into semantic computing could improve machine's ability of semantic understanding.
+There have been many works on incorporating knowledge into process natural language.
+Many NLP downstream tasks are designed to test whether integrating external knowledge into semantic computing could improve a machine's ability of semantic understanding.
 Besides, what knowledge is needed for the specific task?
 There is a long way to go.

 ## NLP Downstream Tasks